BalderHolst/uni-notes/Notes/Bayesian Networks.md

 #### Full Joint Distribution
 The formula for calculating joint distribution at all nodes in the system.

+Use this to calculate the probability of a certain state of the network.

 $$
 P(x_{1}, \dots, x_{n}) = \prod_{i=1}^{n}P(x_{i}|\mathrm{parrents}(x_{i}))
 $$